-The BEST hamburger recipe that’s simple and delicious!
-The homemade beef burger patty is flavorful, juicy and a classic for grilling or try it on the stovetop.
+The best hamburger recipe that’s simple and delicious!
+These juicy beef burger patties are a go-to for grilling season or cooking on the stovetop.

 This post may contain affiliate links.
 Read disclosure policy.

-This is the best hamburger recipe made with quality ground beef, a few seasonings and no fillers like eggs or breadcrumbs!
-It’s so juicy, flavorful plus a classic to grill at any summertime cookout.
+This is the best hamburger recipe made with high-quality ground beef, simple seasonings, and no fillers like eggs or breadcrumbs.
+It’s juicy, flavorful, and perfect for grilling at your next cookout.

-Sometimes we make turkey burgers but I must admit that nothing is better than a juicy homemade beef burger, a cheeseburger being the exception.
-With this easy recipe with ground beef, you’ll never reach for frozen patties again!
+We sometimes make turkey burgers, but nothing beats a juicy homemade beef patty—unless it’s a cheeseburger.
+Once you try this easy hamburger patty recipe, you’ll never reach for frozen again!

 Ingredient Notes